SatuKa/SatuKa/README.md

 I still don't understand how it works and i may not dare to open that repo to you.
 In addition, here are a few tutorials / works i have done on workshops (please see readme for details).
 There is nothing miraculous about them but thanks to them I find that I have developed enormously.
-Thanks to school assignments and workshops, i can soon publish my own projects.

 ___